 Dropbox and HIPAA compliance

-When the Health Information Technology for Economic and Clinical Health (HITECH) Act was signed into law in 2009, it specified that HIPAA compliance standards would apply to any provider that could access personal health information, including cloud services like Dropbox.
+When the Health Information Technology for Economic and Clinical Health (HITECH) Act was signed into law in 2009, it specified that standards that help with HIPAA compliance would apply to any provider that could access personal health information, including cloud services like Dropbox.

-However, Dropbox provides what healthcare providers need to be HIPAA/HITECH compliant.
+However, Dropbox enables what healthcare providers need to be HIPAA/HITECH compliance.
 The Dropbox Business service lets you configure sharing permissions, disable permanent deletions, and monitor account access and activity, which helps you stay on the right side of the law.

 Dropbox also provides a business associate agreement (BAA) for its users to sign.
 The BAA is a contractual assurance that states Dropbox is following HIPAA requirements, and it’s required by law.
 Dropbox is very clear that the BAA must be signed before its customers transfer private health information to the service.